aminurr/json-resourcebundle/README.md

 ### :no_entry_sign: *Problem*

 Problem is in step 3.
 To create a new JsonBundle, we will have to parse Json file.
 Most of the JSON Parser (GSON/Jackson/..) are third party libary and this approach will force those 3rd party libraries to be present in ext folder.
 Reason for this is the ext/dir is loaded using `extension classloader` unlike your system classloader.
 And hence the depdendent API for parsing JSON has to be there in extension directory.
 I tried to solve it using another SPI that provides parsed bundle.

+##### Instructions
+1. build project json-resourcebundle-ext and put the jar in the default ext dir or keep a note of folder where you have placed the jar.
+2. Run the test in json-resourcebundle by specifying -Djava.ext.dir=<path_where_jar_created_in_1_above>.
+3. For netbeans user, there exists nbactions.xml in json-resourcebundle.
+Define env variable `USER_LOCAL_REPOSITORY` to point to your local maven repository and things shall work